47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Raquel]

-For all the features that we've seen until now, all you need to do to get into your project is to use the Arrow Meta Gradle Plugin.
+For all the features that we've seen until now, all you need to do to get them into your project is to use the Arrow Meta Gradle Plugin.

 And what about Intellij IDEA?